-How we educate our children defines our own values, beliefs and morals.
-It defines who we are and what we want to be.
 Maple Cross JMI and Nursery School is committed to making the difference for all pupils regardless of background, ability or opportunity.
-To do this, we place a huge focus on developing the universal skills of learning in everything we do: Opportunities to develop learning attributes such as resilience and independence are built into all areas of our engaging thematic curriculum.
-Clubs and wider opportunities such as the Sailing Club, Brass Band and Karate Club are chosen to further compliment and develop these learning attributes.
-As children develop these universal learning skills, they are then able to apply them to all areas of their lives.
+We expect everyone within our community to do their best.
+To do this, we balance the teaching of universal skills and curriculum knowledge.
+Opportunities to develop learning attributes such as resilience and independence are built into all areas of our engaging thematic curriculum.
+As children develop universal learning skills, they are then able to apply them to all areas of their lives.

-We warmly invite you to come and visit the school during one of our Open Days or on any other convenient occasion.
-We look forward to working with you to make the difference.
+We warmly invite you to come and visit the school during a working day by booking an appointment with the school office and we look forward to working with you to make the difference.

 Promoting British Values at Maple Cross JMI and Nursery School

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British values in the 2011 Prevent Strategy.
 At Maple Cross these values are reinforced regularly and in the following ways:

 Democracy is embedded throughout the school.
-Pupils have the opportunity to have their voices heard through our elected Student Council and Pupil questionnaires.
-The Student Council represent the views of their peers at Student Council Meetings and are able to effect change in discussion with the head-teacher.
+Pupils have the opportunity to have their voices heard through our elected Student Parliament and Pupil questionnaires.
+The Student Parliament represent the views of their peers at Meetings and are able to effect change in discussion with the head-teacher and governors.
 The locally elected leader of the Three Rivers Council is a school governor and has attended School Council meetings to discuss their role in holding the staff and governors to account.
+We also take pupils to visit The Palace of Westminster each year to see our national democracy in action.
+We have also welcomed our local MP to school last year.

 The Rule of Law: